Chojna is a small town with a population of 6,300, to the south west of Szczecin, in the province of Zachodniopomorskie (Western Pomerania).

 Nearby Villages and Towns: Bleszyn, Boleszkowice, Brwice, Cedynia, Cychry, Czachow, Debno, Dolsko, Dobropole, G¹dno, Gryfino, Kamionka, Klasztorne, Kostrzynek, Krzymow, Metno, Moryn, Mieszkowice, Mysliborz, Namyslin, Objezierze, Przyiezierze, Rosnowo, Rurka, Schwedt (in Germany), Sitno, Smolnica, Tchorzno, Troszyn, Trzcinsko Zdroj, Widuchowa, Wierzchlas

 Comment on Chojna in Poland:

-Add your own comment and opinion on Chojna to this page.
+Add your own comment and/or photograph of Chojna to this page.